Nonye2K3/chia/Raspberry-Pi.md

 sudo dd if=/dev/zero of=/swap bs=1M count=2048
 sudo chmod 600 /swap ; sudo mkswap /swap ; sudo swapon /swap
 ```
 Add this line to /etc/fstab if you want swap available on reboot.
 This is less necessary as swap is only required during the building of chiapos, chiavdf, and blspy.
+However, if you plan to run Ubuntu Desktop and the GUI Wallet, you will need the swap space on subsequent reboots.
 ```bash
 /swap swap swap defaults 0 0
 ```